Kac1509/ZebrafishClassifier/README.md

 ├── main_knn.py
 This file contains all of the required functions for generating and evaluating our KNN model.
 The parameters of the model are defined and set here.
 Model configuration, compilation and execution is located in this file.
+To run this file it is important to place the 'DataStraightened.zip' file into the KNN_Classifier folder shown in the folder structure section

 ├── KNN_helpers.py
 All helper functions regarding KNN model are located here.
 It consists primairly of functions for file and folder